-• Promote pedestrian and bicycle opportunities as part of a multi-modal transportation network.

-• Promote and encourage cycling and walking for commuting purposes as an alternative to driving a car.
+- Promote pedestrian and bicycle opportunities as part of a multi-modal transportation network. - Promote and encourage cycling and walking for commuting purposes as an alternative to driving a car.

 There are no pedestrian and bicycle facilities shown with this application.
 However, there are existing facilities abutting the site that were approved with previous applications.
 An eight-foot-wide side path is constructed along the property frontage of Floral Park Road and a five-foot-wide sidewalk along the property frontage of Saint Mary's View Road, which the planned townhomes will front.
-In addition to the existing facilities, the site will also include a five-foot-wide sidewalk along the property frontage of Baileys Pond Road, as well as sidewalk connections from the site to the existing paths along Floral Park Road and Saint Mary's View Road.
-The access alley to the proposed townhomes will not include an internal sidewalk, as the homes are planned to be rear loading.
+In addition to the existing facilities, the site is proposed to include a five-foot-wide sidewalk along the property frontage of Baileys Pond Road, as well as sidewalk connections from the site to the existing paths along Floral Park Road and Saint Mary's View Road.
+The access alley to the proposed townhomes is not proposed to include an internal sidewalk, as the homes are planned to be rear loading.
 These existing and planned facilities support the goals and policies of the MPOT and master plan.
-At the time of detailed site plan, all sidewalks should be included on the site plan.
+If the PPS is approved, at the time of SDP, all sidewalks should be included on the site plan.